alters-mit/magnebot/doc/api/magnebot.md

 | arrived_at |  float  | 0.1 | If at any point during the action the difference between the target distance and distance traversed is less than this, then the action is successful. |
 | aligned_at |  float  | 1 | If the difference between the current angle and the target angle is less than this value, then the action is successful. |

+#### reset_position

+**`self.reset_position()`**

+Reset the Magnebot so that it isn't tipping over.
+This will rotate the Magnebot to the default rotation (so that it isn't tipped over) and move the Magnebot to the nearest empty space on the floor.
+It will also drop any held objects.

+This will be interpreted by the physics engine as a _very_ sudden and fast movement.
+This action should only be called if the Magnebot is a position that will prevent the simulation from continuing (for example, if the Magnebot fell over).

+***

+### Arm Articulation

+These functions move and bend the joints of the Magnebots's arms.

+During an arm articulation action, the Magnebot is always "immovable", meaning that its wheels are locked and it isn't possible for its root object to move or rotate.

+For more information regarding how arm articulation works, [read this](../arm_articulation.md).

 #### reach_for

 **`self.reach_for(target, arm)`**